-Accessibility Information Pages Show Corporate Commitment to all Customers
+Accessibility Information Pages Show Commitment to all Site Users

 One page on a website cannot of course guarantee that the full site will meet established access standards, or that the site will be usable by every site visitor.
 But Accessibility Information Pages usually demonstrate a commitment to accessibility and to the needs of all site users.
 If you discover something good on a site with an Accessibility Information Page, use the contact information to let the site owners know.
 And if you uncover an area that needs improvement, or worse, let them know that too.
 Feedback helps keep the page current, and shows the site owner that accessibility matters to its customers, clients and site visitors.

 Below is a list of links to the Accessibility Information Pages of some of the largest entities operating on the web.
 (Visiting these links will take you away from LFLegal.)
 You may also be interested in WebAxe’s July, 2013 post about Accessibility Twitter accounts maintained by large companies.